Jade Stone – Characteristics, Varieties, Classification and Cutting

 Jade is extremely versatile and can be both cut and carved, even into intricate shapes.

-It is carved in a variety of traditional Chinese figures, such as Buddhas, dogs, dragons, bats and butterflies, but also in rounded, geometric, enim shapes, it has many possibilities that vary according to the design of the piece that will use it.
+It is carved into a variety of traditional Chinese igures, such as Buddhas, dogs, dragons, bats and butterflies but also into rounded, geometric shapes, in short, it has many possibilities that vary according to the design of the piece that will use it.

 Other options, carved from pebbles and gravel, are beads, in the form of pearls for rings, brooches and pendants.